Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes: Introduction

 \cite{ABCN17} provided the first formal statement about risk seekers in optimal risk sharing.
 They considered the special case of infinite sequences with an extra assumption of ``reasonable strict optimism''.
-Building on that, \cite{ACGN18} established a competitive equilibrium for markets that have enough risk averters with total prior endowment large enough to clear the market. \cite{HZ25} provided generalizations to incomplete markets.
-We provide an exact statement of the classically believed fate of risk seekers in full generality, without any assumption about the remaining market (Theorems \ref{th:EU} and \ref{th:CE_only}).
-This and other results in our paper essentially invoke external randomizations, providing a new rationalization for using \citeauthor{{CS83}}'s (\citeyear{{CS83}}) sunspots. \cite{DS25} assumed multidimensional discrete (indivisible) outcomes and general utility functions over them, which do not restrict risk attitudes.
-They focused on deviations from expected utility (increasing empirical realism) and assumed universal risk aversion in those deviations through quasiconvexity with respect to probability mixing.
-They found that, in many situations, only lotteries over two dimensions of outcomes are part of a Pareto-efficient allocation mechanism.
+Building on that, \cite{ACGN18} established a competitive equilibrium for markets that have risk averters with total prior endowment large enough to clear the market. \cite{HZ22} provided generalizations to incomplete markets.
+We provide an exact statement of the classically believed fate of risk seekers in full generality, without any assumption about the remaining market (Theorems \ref{thm:EU} and \ref{thm:CE_only}).
+This and other results in our paper essentially invoke external randomizations, providing a new rationalization for using \citeauthor{{CS83}}'s (\citeyear{{CS83}}) sunspots. \cite{DS25} allowed general utility functions that may comprise risk seeking but, regarding deviations from expected utility, focused on risk averse deviations through quasiconvexity with respect to probability mixing.
+Then, in many situations, Pareto-efficient allocations only involve lotteries over two-dimensional outcomes.

 \citeauthor{LM94}'s (\citeyear{LM94}) comonotonic improvement theorem is an important tool for classical risk sharing: optimality is only possible for risk-averse agents if their allocations are mutually comonotonic.
 Comonotonicity means that the individual risks of the agents are maximally aligned, so that all mutual hedging possibilities have been used up.
 Our new counter-monotonic improvement theorem provides the analogous tool for risk seeking: optimality and stability are only possible for risk-seeking agents if their allocations are mutually counter-monotonic.
 Counter-monotonicity means that the individual risks of the agents are minimally aligned, so that all mutual leveraging possibilities have been used up.
 We use this theorem to derive our formal results.